Take your tastebuds on a tropical journey with this Mango Orange Smoothie!

 While vitamin C deficiencies are seemingly rare these days, it can cause problems such as scurvy.
 Those with certain chronic diseases, malabsorption disorders, smokers, and those without access to a variety foods are the most at risk for deficiency. (source)

-Take advantage of Nature’s Farmacy by blending up plant-powered smoothies.Print
+Take advantage of Nature’s Farmacy by blending up a plant-powered smoothie with mango AND oranges!Print

 Coconut water is a great way to help replenish lost electrolytes post run.
 It’s often referred to as “nature’s gatorade” and pairs nicely with tropical fruits.
 This smoothie is also known as Mango Orange Madness.